-AMC manages the Army's installations, posts, camps and stations, where Soldiers and families not only live, but where they train, mobilize and deploy from, and where they conduct the day-to-day business of the Army.
-The command also leads, manages and operates the Army's Organic Industrial Base (OIB).
-Consisting of 23 depots, arsenals and ammunition plants, the OIB's workforce overhauls, modernizes and upgrades major weapon systems.
-These facilities are essential to providing the necessary resources to the warfighter, and AMC ensures the OIB is ready to sustain fielded systems, maintain pace with Army modernization efforts and postured to surge in support of combat operations.
-Through a 15-year OIB Modernization Plan, AMC is modernizing facilities, processes and the workforce to bring the OIB into the 21st century, infuse industry best practices and refine human resource management structures to maximize the skills and capabilities of the workforce.
+AMC manages the Army's installations, posts, camps and stations, where Soldiers and families not only live, but where they train, mobilize and deploy from, and where they conduct the day-to-day business repair parts, predictive analytics and expertise to sustain of the Army.
+The command also leads, manages and or replace equipment before it negatively impacts unit operates the Army's Organic Industrial Base (OIB). readiness.
+Through this, AMC ensures Army units are Consisting of 23 depots, arsenals and ammunition plants, ready to mobilize, deploy and execute requirements.
+By the OIB's workforce overhauls, modernizes and upgrades acquiring the tools and technology to leverage big data major weapon systems.
+These facilities are essential and make informed decisions in a real-time environment, to providing the necessary resources to the warfighter, AMC is developing agile and resilient information and AMC ensures the OIB is ready to sustain fielded systems to enable Army readiness. systems, maintain pace with Army modernization efforts AMC is also leading the way in data analytics and and postured to surge in support of combat operations. logistics information.
+Logistics data provides the Through a 15-year OIB Modernization Plan, AMC decision support tools and data visualization Army is modernizing facilities, processes and the workforce decision-makers need to effectively support readiness and to bring the OIB into the 21st century, infuse industry modernization initiatives.
+Simply put, it allows AMC to best practices and refine human resource management see itself. structures to maximize the skills and capabilities of the Throughout every effort, the command is focused on workforce.